-If you’re looking for the very best blues strings money can buy, maybe check out our Editor’s choice, the D’Addario EPN115 Pure Nickel in medium gauge.
-They’re made in the USA from the finest materials, including a pure nickel wrap that really helps these strings to come alive.
+If you’re looking for the very best blues strings money can buy, check out our Editor’s Choice, the D’Addario EPN115 Pure Nickel in medium gauge.
+They’re made in the USA from the finest materials, including a pure nickel wrap that really helps these strings come alive.

 DR Strings PHR-10 Blues – Our Top Pick

 DR Strings aren’t really a household name, but with strings like the PHR-10 Blues, they really should be.
-These strings are hand made, which can come with its own set of issues, but in this case, everything was just so.
-The construction technique uses traditional methods, which really helped the old school, vintage blues tones to shine through.
+These strings are handmade, which can sometimes come with its own set of issues.
+But in this case, everything was just so.
+The construction technique uses traditional methods, which really helped the old-school vintage blues tones to shine through.

-Verdict: Blues players should absolutely consider keeping a set of DHS Strings PHR-10 Blues Strings on their guitar full time.
-Tonally they were everything you could want in a set of blues strings, they are well made, and are surprisingly inexpensive considering that they are hand made in the USA.
+Verdict: Blues players should absolutely consider keeping a set of DHS Strings PHR-10 Blues Strings on their guitar full-time.
+Tonally, they were everything you could want in a set of blues strings, they’re well made, and are surprisingly inexpensive considering they’re handmade in the USA.

 In typical Ernie Ball fashion, they were very comfortable to play.
-Despite being a medium gauge, they were easy to depress and bend, and gave great feedback, too, and this made it easy to bring bends up to the right pitch every time.
+Despite being a medium gauge, they were easy to depress and bend and gave great feedback, too.
+This made it easy to bring bends up to the right pitch every time.